ElCapor/pythonRSC-upgraded/README.md

 Feature added : Support CALL instruction , where you can call your own python shared functions from asm

 ADDED 6 new registers : x0, x1, x2, x3, x4, x5

+ADDED MOV instruction : MOV register, value (MOV x0, 12)

+FIXED MOV :

+you can move a value or an address to a register :

+MOV x0, address ; will load the address in memory to x0 MOV x0, [address] ; will load the value inside the address

+TODO : maybe add lea, and support mov to address
-ADDED MOV instruction : MOV register, value (MOV x0, 12) (idk how to write clean code pls calastrophe don't kill me)
+(idk how to write clean code pls calastrophe don't kill me)

 # pythonRSC ( Relatively Simple Computer in Python )